sabrinanne/anexia-laravel-changeset/README.md

 #### Seeding

-To learn all possible Object Types (= names of classes that use the ChangesetTrackabke trait) at once, the package comes with a ChanesetObjectTypeSeeder.
+To learn all possible Object Types (= names of classes that use the ChangesetTrackabke trait) at once, the package comes with a ChangesetObjectTypeSeeder.
 This seeder iterates through all classes within the directories "app" and "vendor" and and checks whether they (or one of their parent classes) use the ChangesetTrackable trait.
 If so, the classes name gets stored as a new Object Type.

-To run the Seeder you have two options:
+To run the Seeder one has two options:
-1) You can run it explicitely
+1) Run it explicitely
 ```
 php artisan db:seed --class="Anexia\\Changeset\\Database\\Seeds\\ChangesetObjectTypeSeeder"
 ```

-2) You can include it into your general database seeder, which is usually /database/seeds/DatabaseSeeder.php
+2) Include it into the general database seeder, which is usually /database/seeds/DatabaseSeeder.php
 ```
 <?php